Some Less-Known Principles of Life

-Evil is not necessary: What is evil?
-Evil is the joy, or desire, caused by making other people tormented What need there is in life to enjoy the misery of others, whether you have caused them or not?
-I do not believe is the cliché that good cannot exist without evil and the opposite.
+Evil is not necessary.
+What is evil?
+Evil is the joy, or desire, caused by making other people suffer.
+What need is there in life to enjoy the misery of others, whether you have caused it or not?
+I do not believe in the cliché that good cannot exist without evil and vice versa.
 Clean water is the best drink there is, and consuming it is necessary for one's health.
 What evil is there in drinking clean water alone?

-* You are always alone: The fact that people are physically separated from each other, even when they are together, is enough to prove that you are always alone.
-What creates a culture is a collective consciousness, not a physical collective, because technically there is no such thing as a collection in the objective reality beyond the jail of our perception.
+* You are always alone.
+The fact that people are physically separated from each other, even when they are together, is enough to prove that you are always alone.
+What creates a culture is a collective consciousness, not a physical collective.
+This is because there is no such thing as a collection in objective reality beyond the jail of our perception.
 Collection is a mental and social concept, not a physical one.

-* Only death and void/space/seclusion are eternal: Those who seek the absolute in life, won’t find it in life, but in death and emptiness.
-Even if the universe is to break apart, the dead would stay unaffected and void is simply something that exist in non-existence.
+* Only death and void/space/seclusion are eternal.
+Those who seek the absolute in life will not find it in life, but in death and emptiness.
+Even if the universe were to break apart, the dead would remain unaffected.
+Void is simply something that exists in non-existence.

 Reality exists whether you are dead or alive.
-Actual physical deeds are the things which have influence over reality.
-Simply thinking about something won’t necessarily bring you to it.
-You can be a life-long prisoner and dream for a can of peanut butter, but die without ever feeling its taste again.
+Actual physical deeds are the things that have influence over reality.
+Simply thinking about something will not necessarily bring you to it.
+For example, you could be a lifelong prisoner and dream for a can of peanut butter, but die without ever feeling its taste again.
 Thoughts are reflections of our personality and behavior.
-You could live the same existent reality like many other people, and still have different mindsets from each other.
+You could live the same existent reality as many other people, and still have different mindsets from each other.
 Thoughts are the journalistic media of the self.
 Thoughts are there to interpret reality and our understanding of it.